alk-language/Alk-IDE/README.md

 ## How to set up

-#### Since ALKA-47 is still a work in-progress there are still no available executable to download, that means you will have to compile by yoursel
-or run directly the python script.
+#### Since ALKA-47 is still a work in-progress there are still no available executable to download, that means you will have to compile by yourself or run directly the python script.

+## (Windows/MacOS)

+First of all you have to install Python 3.x in your computer (recommended the latest version).
+You can do that [here](https://www.python.org/downloads/).

+Next step you'll have to get the wxPython module.
+Just open your command prompt and type the command bellow:

+`pip -install -U wxPython`